JessicaJiaxin/SportsFeedApp/README.md

 Or who is the leading goal scorer of EPL   ?
 Or which team is  Leading the points chart ?

-Or Do you wanna MotorSport company  got penalized  in the recent F1 race ?
+Or Do you wanna know which MotorSport company  got penalized  in the recent F1 race ?

 All you can get in One Application that’s the called the SPORTSFEEDApp.

-Also, you can share your favorite news with your friends ?
+Also, you can share your favorite news with your friends !